lrbender01/FoundryVTT-Heart/README.md

   * [x] Need to implement item deletion that doesn't trigger items being opened (event propagation doesn't seem to work with actions)
   * [ ] Implement stress increment/decrement with mouse click
 * [ ] Ensure that migration is fairly complete
+  * [x] Ensure that embedded items in Actors are migrated properly
 * [ ] Check that new roll grammars work as intended with V13
   * [x] rolls work without actor data attached
   * [ ] do they work with a token targeted?